 “The initial take on it was that it was a very old, ancient type of station — maybe not symmetrical in shape,” Rick Sternbach, co-creator of the Deep Space Nine station, explained.

-As Berman and Piller continued to refine the concept of Deep Space Nine, we [Sternbach, Zimmerman and Michael Okuda] continued to evolve some of the exterior station drawings.
+As Berman and Piller continued to refine the concept of Deep Space Nine, we [Sternbach, Okuda and Zimmerman] continued to evolve some of the exterior station drawings.
 We started with a very large number of sketches and very quick CGI shapes that we could build in our computers.

 We could create a lot of shapes, make multiple copies of shapes and kind of put little pieces together and rotate them around and see how they would work.
 Also we could see if they would provide enough of a strange alien look that would be approved as Deep Space Nine.

-Although the team had come up with many possible concepts, none seemed to be appealing.
-Zimmerman explained, “None of them were, in the last analysis, slick enough or alien enough or unusual enough to satisfy Rick Berman’s desire for a show that would not compete with Star Trek: The Next Generation and would not be derivative of any existing features of of The Original Series.”
+Although the team came up with many possible concepts, Zimmerman explained that none were “slick enough or alien enough or unusual enough to satisfy Rick Berman’s desire for a show that would not compete with Star Trek: The Next Generation and would not be derivative of any existing features of The Original Series.”

 When we finally arrived at the concept we have now, it was because Berman said, “Forget about the Tower of Babel, forget about the various cultures; give me the most alien thing that you can create that could be a space station at the edge of the galaxy.”
 I think we succeeded in doing that.

-Berman, however, wanted a recognizable design at the same time.
+Berman still wanted a recognizable design.
 Sternbach remembered that his desire for a simple shape led the team back to one particular concept:

 We went back to something Herman had offered up initially, which was a series of nested sort of hoop structures, or ring structures, and went back to that concept of a round wheel type of station.